kmacdon/academic-kickstart/content/project/Stats_Project.markdown

 |O_STL |  -0.074|     0.00|   0.020| 9.290000e-01|  13.665|
 |O_TOV |   0.084|     0.00|   0.016| 1.087000e+00|  28.661|

-We can see that all variables are significant at the 1% level when fit as univariable models, so I will fit a model with every variable as a predictor.
+We can see that all variables are significant at the 1% level when fit as univariate models, so I will fit a model with every variable as a predictor.

 ##### Step 2